-The mission of NMI is to contribute to the empowerment of poor people and to the creation of jobs, wealth, and economic and social sustainability in developing countries.
+NMI’s vision is to contribute to the empowerment of poor people in developing countries and to the creation of jobs and wealth on a sustainable basis.

 We accomplish this by investing in and building up microfinance institutions, which especially target poor women in developing countries.

 NMI combines existing experience in the field of microfinance and international development cooperation, with the capital strength and financial experience of institutional investors.

 NMI's investments are made through the NMI Funds: NMI Global Fund, NMI Frontier Fund and NMI Fund III.
 The Funds are managed by the company, NMI AS.
 NMI AS and all of the Funds are established under Norwegian law.

 NMI AS is registered with The Financial Supervisory Authoriy of Norway as Alternative Investment Fund Manager (AIFM).
 The NMI Funds are not subject to supervision from The Financial Supervisory Authoriy of Norway.

 The NMI Global Fund invests in more mature and larger MFIs primarily through Microfinance Investment Vehicles ("MIVs") as well as established MFIs in Asia, Africa, and Latin America.